-In Rhode Island, as with other states, a lease agreement exists wherever there is an agreement to exchange rent for inhabiting a property.
+In Rhode Island, along with other states, a lease agreement is valid wherever there is an agreement to exchange rent for occupying a property.
 According to Rhode Island law (Residential Landlord and Tenant Act Ch.
-18-34), this agreement gives the tenant certain rights, such as the right to a habitable dwelling and the right to take at least two forms of alternative action.
+18-34), this agreement allows the tenant to certain rights, such as the right to a habitable dwelling and the right to take at least two forms of alternative actions.

-Landlords also have rights, including the right to collect rent in a timely manner and the right to proceed with formal eviction pending a lease violation or nonpayment of rent.
+Landlords also have rights, including the right to collect payment of rent in a timely manner and the right to proceed with formal eviction pending a lease violation or nonpayment of rent.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Rhode Island

 In Rhode Island, landlords must provide a clean and habitable dwelling and make requested repairs in a “reasonable” amount of time, though “reasonable” is not defined by the law.
 If they do not, the tenants may take w forms of alternative action.
 They can withhold rent or they can make the repairs themselves and deduct the cost from rent.

 Here is a list of essential amenities that landlords are or are not responsible for in Rhode Island.

 |Clean common areas (for multi-unit buildings)||Yes|